-Tungabhadra River is identified as the water source for the project and the off-take point from the project site is approx. 25 km away.
-As shown as Figure 3.4 a gated barrage across the river known as Singatalur Barrage that is being implemented by Karnataka Neeravari Nigam is under construction and can serve as the off take point for the project.
-Alternatively, water can also be sourced from Tunga Bhadra Dam that is within 35-40 km from the proposed project site.
+Ghataprabha river is identified as the water source for the project and it is proposed to draw from the water from the nearby Hidkal Dam that is approx. 25 km away from the proposed project site.
 Around 35-40 cusec of water availability needs to be assured from the Water Resource Department.